webplatform/docs-wpd/Community/Meetings/General/index.md

 ** How was it?
 * A lot of meetings next week
 ** Community
-*** Fellowships, interships, mentoring programs for students
-*** Please gather university contacts to add to an announce email list ** Analytics
+** Analytics
 ** Programming
 * Closing out some items